 We aim to apply these techniques in sectors such as logistics and transportation, energy, and maintenance.
 To realise these applications we pay attention to handling large amounts of available data as well as to the development of advanced algorithmic toolboxes based on generic methods and techniques.

-- Our group holds a number of openings for MSc projects.
+- Our group holds a number of openings and ideas for MSc projects for TU Delft students.

-- If you're among the best students in your class (CS/AI/Math) and interested in obtaining your PhD by contributing to our mission (see above), please send an email to the professor you'd like to be your promotor indicating your topic/direction of interest.
+- If you're among the best students in your class (CS/AI/Maths) and interested in obtaining your PhD by contributing to our mission (see above), please send an email to the professor you'd like to be your promotor indicating your topic/direction of interest.

 From start to finish

 Video: Research and education opportunities for master students

 Building 28 - Van Mourik Broekmanweg 6